Siberian Ice Maiden: Tomb chamber

 Inside the Maiden's tomb chamber was her coffin, which was made of a solid larch wood tree trunk decorated with leather appliqués depicting deer figures.
 The chamber also contained two small wood tables with tray-shaped tops, which were used to serve food and drink.
-Horsemeat and mutton had been placed on the tables; the residue of a dairy product, perhaps yogurt, was found in a wooden vessel with a carved handle and stirrer; and some kind of beverage was served in a horn cup to sustain her on her journey.
+Horsemeat and mutton had been placed on the tables.
+The residue of a dairy product, perhaps yogurt, was found in a wooden vessel with a carved handle and stirrer.
+An unknown beverage was served in a horn cup to sustain her on her journey.

 The Ice Maiden and her horses were oriented with their heads toward the east, as was the case in other Pazyryk burials.
 She was between 20 and 30 years old at the time of her death.
 The cause of the Ice Maiden's death was unknown until 2014, when new research suggested breast cancer, combined with injuries sustained in a fall, as likely culprits.
-The finding of cannabis in a container near the body led to the supposition that the drug was used to relieve the chronic pain that the woman would have suffered.
+The original researcher Polosmak stated in a 2004 article, "Probably, for the sick woman, constant inhalation of cannabis vapor became a forced necessity (Polosmak, Trunova, 2004) and she was often in a state of altered consciousness."
+This created the mistaken belief that the woman was buried with cannabis on her person.
+However, she was buried with coriander seeds which were mistaken as cannabis.

 She may have had the elevated status of a priestess in her community based upon the items found in her chamber.
 The Ice Maiden's preserved skin has the mark of an animal-style deer tattoo on one of her shoulders, and another on her wrist and thumb.
 She was buried in a yellow silk tussah blouse, a crimson-and-white striped wool skirt with a tassel belt, thigh-high white felt leggings, with a marten fur, a small mirror made from polished metal and wood with carved deer figures, and a headdress that stood nearly three feet tall.
 The size of the headdress necessitated a coffin that was eight feet long.
 The headdress had a wooden substructure with a molded felt covering and eight carved feline figures covered in gold.
 There were remains of coriander seeds in a stone dish that may have been provided for the Maiden's medicinal use.